 This typically occurs if you're using an older Cygwin version on a newer Windows.
 Please update to the latest available Cygwin version from https://cygwin.com/.
 If the problem persists, please see https://cygwin.com/problems.html.

 This is not serious, just a warning that Cygwin may not always be able to exactly emulate all aspects of Unix current directory handling under your Windows release.

 Unfortunately some projects and products still distribute older Cygwin releases which may not fully support newer Windows releases, instead of installing the current release from the Cygwin project.
 They also may not provide any obvious way to keep the Cygwin packages their application uses up to date with fixes for security issues and upgrades.

-The solution is simply downloading and running Cygwin Setup, following the instructions in the Internet Setup section of Setting Up Cygwin in the Cygwin User's Guide.
+The solution is simply downloading and running the Cygwin Setup program, following the instructions in the Internet Setup section of ``Setting Up Cygwin'' in the Cygwin User's Guide.

-Please exit from all applications before running Cygwin Setup.
+Please exit from all applications before running the Cygwin Setup program.